LilyKizir/DSNY-Analytics-Engineering-Accelerator/README.md

 <h2>FUTURE IMPLEMENTATION</h2>

-- Local Project Execution instructions
+- Local Project Execution instructions (.env secrets in this stage)
 - Clearer terminal messages for each step on the process from ingestion to transformation rather than default dbt messages
 - Consider turning keys into numeric value for smaller storage at scale
 - Create an error lines table to keep a copy of the errors from the raw table that are repaired